hiddenSymmetries/simsopt/paper.md

 potentials [@Dommaschk] and the analytic formula for the field of a circular coil, and magnetic field instances can be scaled and summed.
-All the geometric and magnetic field classes provide one or two derivatives, either provided by explicit formulae, or by automatic differentiation with the `jax` package [@jax].
+All the geometric and magnetic field classes provide one or two derivatives, either explicit formulae, or by automatic differentiation with the `jax` package [@jax].
 Caching is available to avoid repeated calculations.